 Sparrowhawks are single-brooded and will breed in the year after hatching.

-Movements: Most British Sparrowhawks remain rather sedentary, although young birds can move significant distances in the search for a territory.
+Most British Sparrowhawks remain rather sedentary, although young birds can move significant distances in the search for a territory.
 Birds from northern Europe migrate here for the winter and can often be encountered in the east.

-Feeding: Reliant on small birds, which are often caught in a twisting, agile flight.
-Despite their name sparrows are not particularly sought, but any small bird is a potential target.
+Reliant on small birds, which are often caught in a twisting, agile flight.
+Despite their name Sparrows are not particularly sought, but any small bird is a potential target.
 In gardens tits are frequent prey, and males will frequently hunt birds up to the size of a Blackbird.
-Females tend to target larger prey, and commonly tackle Collared Doves and Wood Pigeons.
+Females tend to target larger prey and commonly tackle Collared Doves and Wood Pigeons.
 Prey is usually dispatched with their very long toes and talons, but distressingly plucking can often begin before the prey is dead.
 Larger prey, such as Magpies, is often drowned.

 Our Mission